 There are hundreds of ways it could happen and hundreds of ways you could come to realize you have a rodent infestation.
 Sometimes the signs are subtle.
-You may just find a few tiny droppings in the back of a kitchen drawer.
-But you may also be on your knees, trimming flowers in the garden and see a couple big brown rats slip under the pile of garden supplies you have stacked on a pallet near your house.
+You may find a few tiny droppings in the back of a kitchen drawer.
+But you may also be on your knees, trimming flowers in the garden, and see a couple of big brown rats slip under the pile of garden supplies you have stacked on a pallet near your house.
 However you discover them, one thing is for sure: you’ll want them gone as soon as possible.
-When dealing with rodents, it is important to understand what it means to see them inside or outside your home because once they get inside, they can cause a lot of problems.
+When dealing with rodents, it is important to understand what it means to see them inside or outside your home because they can cause many problems once they get inside.

 If rodents find a way into your home, you may realize it immediately.
 One of the first and most annoying problems caused by invading rodents is the unwanted rustling sounds inside your walls.
-And what's worse, rodents are mostly nocturnal which means these sounds usually start right around bedtime, meaning that they can disrupt your sleep and keep you awake at night.
+And what's worse, rodents are mostly nocturnal, which means these sounds usually start right around bedtime, meaning that they can disrupt your sleep and keep you awake at night.
 If you normally stay up all night, this might not bother your sleep much, but it is still unsettling to know that you have animals moving around inside the walls of your home.
 If you agree, we invite you to consider those sounds as a blessing in disguise!
-Oftentimes, mice and rats don't make any detectable sounds at all when they infest a home, which allows them to cause all of the problems listed below, without alerting you to their presence.
+Mice and rats often don't make any detectable sounds when they infest a home, which allows them to cause all of the problems listed below without alerting you to their presence.

 Once inside, mice and rats will work to create their nests.
 The materials they use to make their nests are gathered from items in your home.
 They may rip up your insulation, peel off some of your wallpaper, chew a hole in your stored wedding dress, shred an important document in your home office, or tear pages from your favorite book.

-Inside your walls, rodents will chew holes to gain access to your kitchen, pantry, or other food storage areas.
+Inside your walls, rodents will chew holes to access your kitchen, pantry, or other food storage areas.
 These holes will be low and usually concealed.
-If there are wires in the way, they may also chew through them, which can lead to a house fire.
+If there are wires in the way, they may also chew through them, leading to a house fire.

 Rodents won't usually hang out in the common areas of a home.
 They prefer to hide away in the secluded areas of the home.
 But rodents have also been found nesting in living room furniture, even in busy homes.
-However, most of the time they'll find pieces of furniture that are in storage and create their nests inside; when they do, they can create several holes and fill the insides with feces and urine.
+However, they'll often find pieces of furniture in storage and create their nests inside; when they do, they can create several holes and fill the insides with feces and urine.

-When rodents appear in your home, it is important you understand the threats they pose.
+When rodents appear in your home, you must understand the threats they pose.
 But it is also important to understand just how difficult it is to get rid of them.
 These critters are just about as paranoid as a creature can be and are very suspicious of new items placed in their environment.
 Therefore, if you place traps, you aren't likely to capture all of the rodents in your home.
-And it is vital that you do.